what this site is about

-This blog started out as just a page on Facebook, where we could share weird and wonderful art from (primarily) Mediterranean antiquity, especially less famous objects.
+This blog started out as just a page on Facebook in order to share weird and wonderful art from (primarily) Mediterranean antiquity, especially less famous objects.
 The page was mostly for ourselves and our friends and anyone else who might be interested, and we wanted to use the page to explore how ancient art is received and perceived.
 As time went on, the facebook page grew a following and eventually we figured out that there is a broader demand and interest for ancient art then we originally appreciated.

 While the arts of antiquity are becoming more accessible digitally to students through general education websites like study.com, khan academy, and ancient.eu, the analysis provided on these sites can at times be overly simple, out-of-date, haphazardly researched, or missing an expert voice.
 Also, these sites typically only deal with the most "famous" of objects, missing out on a huge array of fascinating material out there.
 Ultimately, there is still a massive gulf between academic research into ancient art and dissemination of that research into the broader public.

 Acknowledging that for most people interested in this subject, their first stop is the University of Google, we've decided to create this site to fill the gap.
-The focus here is to provide a curated exploration of the visual culture of the ancient Mediterranean world, broadly defined (Europe, North Africa, and Western Asia), although we do step into other regions and periods from time to time.
+The focus here is to provide a curated exploration of the visual culture of the ancient Mediterranean world, broadly defined (Europe, North Africa, and Western Asia), although I do step into other regions and periods from time to time.
 The site is still in its infancy, but the goals at the time of writing this (April 2021) are as follows:

 posts about individual or specific objects and buildings, providing insights and further references wherever possible